arnaudbos/i-rant/content/loom-part-1-scheduling.md

 _CPU-bound_ tasks that don't require much (if any) communication could be tackled by multiple processes (instances of a program communicating through IPC).

-But tasks requiring communication, such as coupled cooperative processes for which IPC may be too expensive, or tasks requiring many I/O operations (_I/O bound_), the time to _switch_ from `P1` to `P2` and back to `P1` (for instance) may hamper its fast realization and/or drain physical resources...
+But some tasks require communication.
+Coupled cooperative processes for which IPC may be too expensive are an example.
+Tasks requiring many I/O operations (_I/O bound_) also.
+For such applications, the time to _switch_ from e.g. `P1` to `P2` and back to `P1`, may hamper its fast realization and/or drain physical resources...

 From a scheduling perspective, it would be nice to have a mechanism so that cooperative processes (of which there were more and more) could communicate without being taxed by "expensive" communication mechanisms.
 Similarly, it would be